Persian units of measurement: Volume

 The shekel and mina ("profane" or "sacred") were units of both weight and volume.
 A shekel or mina weight was equal to the weight of that volume of water.
 Note that the values given for the mina do not match the definitions.

 1 shekel = 8.3 ml (approximately 1 cubic aiwas).

 1 profane mina = 50 shekel = 500 ml (approximately 27 cubic aiwas).

 1 sacred mina = 60 shekel = 600 ml (approximately 1 cubic dva).

 1 talent (volume) = 60 profane mina = 25 liters (approximately 1 cubic trayas).

 Weight

 The talent was a measure of weight used for large amounts of coinage (bullion, bulk coin), rather than an individual coin.
-Seven Babylonian talents equalled ten Attic talents, according to a list of the revenues of Cyrus the Great (Cyrus II of Persia) recorded in Herodotus.
+Seven Babylonian talents equalled ten Attic talents, according to a list of the revenues of Cyrus the Great recorded in Herodotus.

 𐎣𐎼𐏁 (karša) or 𐎣𐎼𐏁𐎹𐎠 (karšayā) is a unit of weight equal to 10 Babylonian shekels or 1/6 Babylonian mina weighing approximately 83 g.